2026/27 AMCAS Application Guide (With Screenshots)

 • Childhood information

-If you answer Yes to the “Other Impactful Experiences” question, you’ll be expected to submit a narrative essay of 1,325 characters or less describing your experience and sharing how it “directly impacted your life opportunities.”
+If you answer “Yes” to the “Other Impactful Experiences” question, you’ll be expected to submit a narrative essay of 1,325 characters or fewer describing your experience and sharing how it directly impacted your life opportunities.
+Learn more about this question here.

 Section 4: Course Work